How Social Anxiety Can Impact Your Style

 Advertisement

-Talking with friends and posting about it on social media made me realize I’m by no means alone in this.
-In fact, more than 12% of U.S. adults will experience social anxiety at some time in their lives, according to the National Institute of Mental Health.
+Talking with friends and posting about it on social media made me realise I’m by no means alone in this.
+In fact, 13% of Australian adults will experience social anxiety at some time in their lives.
 “When my social anxiety is really flaring up but I have an obligation, I sometimes spiral if I can't find the right outfit,” says Chandra Johnson, a creative director at Day One agency.
 Emma Zack, the founder of plus-sized focus retailer Berriez, reflects on her own experience: “It's hard to differentiate between whether I used to be self-conscious about my style because of how I'd be perceived in my fat body, or because I was anxious about being perceived in general.”

 How Social Anxiety Can Impact Style & Shopping Habits